phuonglh/jvl/README.md

 - The English Web Treebank (EWT) is used to train an English part-of-speech tagger (`optionsEWT`).
 - The Bahasa Indonesia Universal Dependency treebank (GSD) is used to train a Bahasa Indonesian part-of-speech tagger (`optionsGSD`).

-## Experiment
+## 3.1.
+Experiment

-To train a model, run the file `tdp/src/Classifier.jl`, then invoke the function `train(options)` with a desired options for a language.
-The resulting files will be saved to subdirectories of `tdp/dat/(lang)/` where `lang` can be `eng`, `vie` or `ind`, etc. These directories should exist before training.
+To train a model, run the file `tdp/Classifier.jl`, then invoke the function `train(options)` with a desired options for a language.
+The resulting files will be saved to subdirectories of `dat/tdp/$lang-` where `lang` can be `eng`, `vie` or `ind`, etc.

 The training stops when the accuracy on the validation corpus does not increase after 3 consecutive epochs.

-The `tdp/src/Oracle.jl` utility extracts features from parsing configurations.
+The `tdp/Oracle.jl` utility extracts features from parsing configurations.
 Each parsing config has an associated stack, buffer and partial arc list.
 Two top tokens on the stack, two top tokens on the buffer are considered; each has 5 features.
 Each parsing configuration has thus 20 feature strings.

 After training a classifier, the parser is run to parse or evaluate its accuracy on sets of sentences.